leetvr/hy/docs/source/ref/glossary.rst

  player
   represents a real person, running Hytopia, who is playing your game.
 All Hytopia games are automatically multiplayer.

+ Playtest Mode
+  a mode of the :term:`Hytopia Editor`, where you can play the world you’re constructing.
+Press the Play button to switch to Playtest Mode; and the Stop button to switch back to :term:`Edit Mode`

  world
   the world is the virtual space in which a Hytopia :term:`game` happens.
 You